How does an Administrator archive a profile/multiple profiles?

 6.Hit the "Archive" button to complete

-Profile completion requests On this page Overview Overview Once you have the details for a new member you will need to create their profile request in Operoo.
-Follow this support article ...
+Overview Once you have the details for a new member, you will need to create their profile request in Operoo.
+Follow this support article (How does a User create a Care Profile?
+(With an existing account)) from Operoo on how to do this.
+Profile ...

 Guide to Profile Status Colours (Administrators) On this page Profiles eForm Response Status Staff Carers When the Administrator logs in to Operoo, you will be shown a list of Profile pictures with either: White, Blue, Yellow or Red indicator. ...

-Account versus profile On this page Latest information Overview Each Operoo profile owner is required to create a Operoo account.
-Under this account are stored any profiles they own, such as their own profile and the profiles of their children. ...
+Overview Each Operoo profile owner is required to create an Operoo account.
+Under this account, are stored any profiles they own, such as their own profile and the profiles of their children.
+Operoo strongly recommends that each adult creates their ...